jcosby14/Projects/README.md

 # Projects
-A collection og programs written in and outside of school.
+A collection of my programs written in and outside of school.
+All work is mine and not copied from and outside source.